Israel & Gaza

 The Government’s response is now focused on three key areas.
 Firstly, the UK is working to prevent escalation and further threats against Israel.
 To this end, we have increased our military presence in the eastern Mediterranean, deploying a Royal Navy task group and bolstering our forces in Cyprus.
 Secondly, the UK is increasing humanitarian support.
 We have historically been a significant provider of aid to the Palestinian people, but in light of the situation in Gaza, we have gone even further.
 Since 7 October, the UK has made available more than £100 million of additional humanitarian assistance to support partners including the British Red Cross, UNICEF, the UN World Food Programme (WFP), and the Egyptian Red Crescent Society to respond to critical food, fuel, water, health, shelter and security needs in Gaza.

 I wholeheartedly welcome that more than 2,000 tonnes of food aid – the UK’s largest delivery of aid to Gaza so far – crossed the border on 20 March and is being distributed on the ground by the UN WFP.
 This adds to the 150 tonnes of UK-funded relief items including blankets and tents, which arrived on 13 March and will be distributed by UNICEF.
 A full UK field hospital run by UK-Med has also arrived in Gaza and is now operational and providing life-saving care.
-This facility will be able to treat over 100 patients a day, ensuring those with health issues have access to vital aid.
+This facility is able to treat over 100 patients a day, ensuring those with health issues have access to vital aid.
+Moreover, the UK is providing £3 million towards equipment to support UN and aid agencies to get more into Gaza, including trucks, forklifts, generators and lighting towers, and on 6 April, the UK announced £9.7 million to set up a maritime aid corridor to Gaza.

 I note the calls for the UK to push for a ceasefire.
 The Government is working via all diplomatic channels—bilaterally and collectively in the region—to ensure that a sustainable ceasefire can be reached.
 For a ceasefire to be sustainable, the conditions need to be in place for it not to collapse within a few days.
 However, the reality is that Hamas have no interest in a ceasefire.
 They have no interest in resolution and have never attempted to engage in a two-state solution.
 Instead, they have made every attempt to collapse the Oslo process.